 Telephone Surveys.
 This methodology is ideally suited for interviewing large numbers of target respondents relatively quickly.
 We can also use telephone surveys after qualitative research (i.e., focus groups) to obtain larger scale quantitative data, to obtain needed information quickly, or to fine-tune an online survey to make sure the respondents understand all of the questions.

 Online Surveys.
-This methodology is most successful when the web site is advertised to the targeted respondents by a personalized invitation (usually email) or a pre-survey mailing that includes the web site address.
-Electronic surveying can also be combined and used in conjunction with telephone surveys, while featuring the following benefits:
+This methodology is most successful when the web site is advertised to the targeted respondents by a personalized invitation (usually email).
+Email surveys can also be combined and used in conjunction with telephone surveys, while featuring the following benefits:

 We perform field research and analysis, leveraging our large network of industry connections, pre-existing research reports, and relevant web sites and other sources, to gain intelligence for our clients on issues such as: